 Beyond the 100 Videojournalists

-The thesis is a historical and analytical study and involves several methods collating data and research about videojournalism.
-These include ethnographic work across several countries, Cognitvism, Semiotics, Mass Communication, Audiencing and Autoethnographic.
+The thesis is an historical and analytical study and involves methods collating data and research about videojournalism.
+These include ethnographic work across several countries and Mass Communication.

 The latter is a critical evaluation of videojournalism, based on David's background.
 He was one of the UK's first official videojournalists in1994 and has been on the web since 1996 forecasting the likes of embedded video, video-hyperlinking and the Outernet.
 He's contributed to many conferences, such as Restoring the Trust in San Antonio and the ONA, where he spoke about the theory behind videojournalism.